-If the complaint results in a D4C Board decision asking for a resignation from a board member, the offender's organization will have two (2) months to put forward a replacement.
-The organization will be moved into non-subscribing membership status for one year if a replacement is not put forward, or until such time the replacement shall be determined.
+If the complaint results in a NWNW Board decision asking for a resignation from a board member, the offender's organization will have two (2) months to put forward a replacement.
+The organization will be moved into non-subscribing membership status for one year if a replacement is not put forward, or until such time that a replacement shall be determined.

 In all complaint questions involving ethics and conduct, the board will make the final relevant determinations.
-The resulting document(s) will be kept in a confidential, sealed D4C Board Personnel file in the D4C office.
-It will be available for viewing to current D4C board members during D4C office hours by appointment.
+The resulting document(s) will be kept in a confidential, sealed NWNW Board Personnel file in the NWNW office.
+It will be available for viewing to current NWNW board members during NWNW office hours by appointment.

-A decision by the majority of 2/3rd of the D4C Board of Directors will be approved.
+A decision by the majority [is a majority a high enough bar for such a decision?
+Maybe 2/3rd?] of the NWNW Board of Directors will be final.